 You may make adjustments to your registration by dropping and adding an equal number of credit hours, without penalty, during the first four weeks of the semester.
-To ensure you are not charged you must drop a course and add an equivalent credit hour course within the same week, and you must do so using the same method, either through GWEB, or by using a Registration Transaction form available on the Registrar’s website.
+To ensure you are not charged, you must drop a course and add an equivalent credit hour course within the same week, and you must do so using the same method, either through GWeb or by using a Registration Transaction Form (RTF).

 - Withdrawing from your Program

-If you find it necessary to withdraw completely from the University you must notify the CCAS Office of Graduate Studies in writing ([email protected]).
-If you want to resume your degree at a later date, you will be required to reapply for admissions.
+If you find it necessary to withdraw completely from the University, you must notify the CCAS Office of Graduate Studies in writing to [email protected].
+If you want to resume your degree at a later date, you will be required to reapply for admission.
 If you wish to resume your degree within 2 years of leaving, you may be required to back register for one credit hour for each semester spent away.

 - Tuition bill

-Students will be billed for tuition by the Office of Student Accounts after registering for courses.
+Students will be billed for tuition by the Student Accounts Office after registering for courses.
 Tuition is based on the degree program you are registered in and is charged by credit hours.
 For example, students admitted to Foggy Bottom campus programs pay the on-campus tuition rate for any courses they register for, regardless of course format or location.
-Graduate tuition rates can be found on the student accounts office website.
+Graduate tuition rates can be found on the Student Accounts Office website.

 - Create an academic plan with your faculty advisor.